boukx/naxx/README.md

 **a.** Tanks FAP and facepull these.
 Bolt once or twice and move to start pulling the pats in the next room.

-**b.** There are two Bile Retchers patting around the orange path in opposite direction.
+**b.** There are two Bile Retchers patting around the orange path in opposite directions.
 Pull these whenever you have the chance.
 They seem to have a small aggro radius with the side packs.

 **c.** Raid runs onto this pack to reduce time until its knocks up.